Notice of Pre-AIA or AIA Status

 storing, by the schedule generator of the computer system, the output flight schedule as a final flight schedule in a datastore in a data storage system accessible over a network; and

-automatically sending, by the schedule generator of the computer system, flight information for a flight from the final flight schedule stored in the data storage system to a client computer over the network in response to an event relating to the flight,
+automatically sending, by the schedule generator of the computer system, flight information for a flight from the final flight schedule from the computer system to a client computer over the network in response to a request from a user for information about the flight in the final flight schedule, wherein the flight information comprises an updated flight time for the flight as generated by the model; and

 at least one of landing the flight or taking off the flight,